clementp0/clementp0/README.md

 ### Hi there 👋

-My name is Clément POMMERIE, nice to meet you.
+My name is Clément, nice to meet you.

 I am a French web developer.